 On December 21, 2020 the BOCC issued a \$22,000,000 Solid Waste and Resource Recovery Revenue Note, Series 2020 (Alternative Minimum Tax) with Bank of America which is a non-revolving credit agreement line of credit with a variable interest rate of SOFR (Secured Overnight Financing Rate) index plus 0.11448% and will mature on September 1, 2040.
 The interest is payable quarterly.
 The Note is to finance a portion of costs of capital improvements to the Northwest Solid Waste Transfer Station Facility and the Southeast County Landfill.
-At September 30, 2023, the outstanding principal balance was \$22,000,000 and the interest rate was 2.48%.
+In the event of default as defined in the Credit agreement, the owners of the Note may appoint a Trustee who may be entitled to sue for, enforce payment of, and receive any and all amounts due from the Issuer for principal or interest which includes an added amount of the lesser of 4% per annum or the maximum rate allowed by law.
+At September 30, 2024, the outstanding principal balance was \$21,150,000 and the interest rate was 2.48%.